eduvpn/documentation/rpm/README.md

 This repository contains all RPM spec files for software that is not part of Fedora/EPEL, including dependencies and the VPN software itself.

+If you want to build eduVPN from source for deploying it and not for development, you can check [this](../release/README.md) document.

 The repository contains two additional scripts:

 * `local_build.sh` to build the package locally;